Learn the many uses and benefits of this simple, lightweight, but very handy accessory in our straight-talking guide on how to wear a buff.

 7. Sun Hat

-This one may leave you looking like an improvised human windsock or one of the seven dwarves, but it’s a great way to protect your skin and keep the suns rays off of your head and ears in toasty temps.
-Thanks to the breathable fabrics used, wearing a buff in hot hot heat, should also help wick away sweat, meaning less sweat-drenched hair.
+This one may leave you looking like an improvised human windsock or one of the seven dwarves, but it’s a useful way to protect your skin and keep the sun’s rays off of your head and ears in toasty temps.
+Thanks to the breathable fabrics used, wearing a buff in hot heat, should also help wick away sweat, meaning less sweat-drenched hair.

 If you anticipate using your buff in warm weather as much as cold weather, we recommend choosing a buff with UV protection, such as the Buff Coolnet UV+.

 This pirate-style bandana buff configuration is another simple way to create a heat-enhancing hat or sun cover protection without using a bulky knot.

 If you want to wear a buff pirate bandana style: